5 Protein Powder Myths to Stop Believing, According to A Sports Nutritionist

 There’s a lot of confusion about protein powder and what it can do, so let’s clear up some of the most common misconceptions.

-Myth: Protein powder is a magic bullet for weight loss or weight gain
+Myth: Protein powder is a magic bullet for weight loss.

 Protein powder itself isn’t a magic weight management tool.
 However, it can help preserve muscle mass, which supports a higher metabolism.
-Protein powder can help an individual maintain muscle mass and feel fuller for longer, which could potentially lead to fat loss when in combination with adequate nutrition and exercise.
-But, ultimately an individual could be gaining weight due to an overconsumption of overall calories, non related to protein powder.
+Protein powder can help maintain muscle mass and help you feel fuller for longer, which could potentially lead to fat loss when in combination with a calorie deficit and exercise.
+Protein powder doesn't necessarily help with feelings of fullness like whole foods do though, and ultimately you can still gain weight due to an overconsumption of overall calories whether you're using protein powder or not.

-Nope!
 Whole foods like lean meats, eggs, dairy, and legumes can absolutely meet your protein needs.
-However, many athletes find protein powder beneficial for post-workout recovery, thanks to its quick digestion and absorption.
+Many athletes find protein powder useful for post-workout recovery thanks to its quick digestion and absorption, but it's a tool, not a requirement.

 Plain and simple, studies show increased fat mass is the result of eating excess calories, regardless of whether they come from protein, carbs, or fats.
-In fact, research indicates that most people on a high-protein diet experience an increase in lean body mass.
+However, research indicates that most people on a high-protein diet experience an increase in lean body mass as well.

 To avoid fat gain, your total daily calorie expenditure (TDE) must not be exceeded by total caloric intake.
 What goes in, must come out.
 You get the idea.